dylan366/TALIT_Final_Project/Telecommunications/Telegraph/telegraph_3_technical.md

 <img src="images_script/raw_graph_function.png">
 After about 37.5km the voltage will have reached zero.
 Lets add a relay at the 10km and 20km mark.
 <img src="images_script/function_with_relay.png">
-The relay boosts the voltage up and refreshes the circuit again basically.
-With just two relays the cable now can reach up to almost 60km.
+The relay boosts the voltage up and basically refreshes the circuit again.
+With just two relays, the cable now can reach up to almost 60km.
 Adding relays after 10km was slight overkill as we have barely lost a quarter of the original voltage, but the idea gets demonstrated well enough.

 I hope this chapter illustrated the importance of a relay station.